cse110-sp21-group26/cse110-sp21-group26/admin/cipipeline/phase1.md

-As seen above our current pipelien seems very underdeveloped beccasue we are still quite new into our programming process, but as evident we have already established a preliminary workflow that is inclusive of code-review and testing to make our wokr more efficient.
+As seen above our current pipelien seems very underdeveloped beccasue we are still quite new into our programming process, but as evident we have already established a preliminary workflow that is inclusive of code-review and testing to make our work more efficient.